aellas/Runescape-Name-Checker/README.md

 # RS Name Checker
-<strong>RS Name Checker</strong> is a python script with a GUI that allows you to search for a username and see if it's still available.
+<strong>RS Name Checker</strong> is a python script with a GUI that allows you to search for a username and see if it's still available. <br />
 You can currently search the <strong>OSRS</strong> / <strong>RS3</strong> Hiscores & <strong>RunePixels</strong>
 <br />